The Radical Beauty of Iké Udé‘s Portraits

-Iké Udé’s Nollywood Portraits are uniquely situated between the timeless and the contemporary, while the subjects are perfectly posed between the worlds of fashion, art, and cinema.
-These portraits involve the kind of excessive pageantry one might associate with ornate Renaissance painting.
-Beauty is revealed in sumptuous details that are reminiscent of both classical portraiture and high fashion photography.
+Iké Udé’s Nollywood Portraits are uniquely situated between the timeless and the contemporary, while the subjects are perfectly posed between the worlds of art, fashion, and cinema.
+Beauty unfolds in sumptuous details that are reminiscent of both classical portraiture and high fashion photography.
 Radical beauty is conveyed in a contemporary African narrative that is as much about substance and empowerment as it is about style, elegance, and aesthetics.

-Stuart Hall wrote prolifically about the fluid, ever-changing nature of cultural identity, describing it as something that is in a constant state of transition rather than something that is rigid and fixed.
-In his seminal work Cultural Identity and Diaspora, Stuart Hall writes, “Cultural identity is a matter of ‘becoming’ as well as ‘being’.
-It belongs to the future as much as to the past.
-It is not something which already exists, transcending time, place, history and culture.
-Cultural identities come from somewhere, have histories.
-But, like everything which is historical, they undergo constant transformation.”
-At this moment in time Nollywood and the Nollywood individuals featured in these portraits are in a state of transformation, prepared to break free from what has been a mostly quantitative ranking (number two worldwide behind Bollywood), ready to focus more on the qualitative aspects that are necessary to change the outcome of comparisons between Hollywood, Bollywood and Nollywood.
+At this moment in time Nollywood and the individuals featured in these portraits are in a state of transformation, prepared to break free from what has been a mostly quantitative ranking (number two worldwide behind Bollywood), ready to focus more on the qualitative aspects that are necessary to change the outcome of comparisons between Hollywood, Bollywood and Nollywood.
 For quite some time Nollywood has had a tremendous cultural impact throughout the African continent and the African diaspora.
-Nollywood is a vital part of a transnational, transcontinental conversation that extends down to South Africa, east to Kenya, and as far west as Jamaica.
-The fact that Nollywood also has its own capital in the United States (Houston) tells the story of a film industry with a global impact that is steadily on the rise.
-The timing couldn’t have been better for Iké Udé to capture the beauty of Nollywood.
+Nollywood is a vital part of a transnational, transcontinental conversation that extends to South Africa, east to Kenya, and as far west as Jamaica and the United States.
+The fact that Nollywood also has its own capital in the United States (Houston) tells the story of a film industry with a growing global impact.

 Philosophical reflections on the role of beauty and aesthetics in art have provided an ongoing source of discussion since antiquity.
 Great philosophers, poets, and writers from Plato and Kant to Baudelaire and Stendhal have been fascinated with defining the most paradoxical aspect of beauty: its fleeting, indefinable quality.
 Arthur C. Danto once said that art is beautiful because its beauty is embedded in the meaning of the work.
 Whether or not we accept this as a universal truth, his statement is interesting if we extend it to say that beauty is embedded in the radicalism of the work.
 In this case, beauty is more than what meets the eye.
 I discussed this at length in my essay The Cracked Mirror of Beauty, written in relation to South African contemporary art: